agraef/purr-data/README.md

     And Mathieu Bouchard's "pure unity" (not sure if this is the most recent link...):
     http://sourceforge.net/p/pure-data/svn/HEAD/tree/tags/externals/pureunity/pureunity-0.0/
-* writing small audio/visual Pd games or demos to include in the next release
-  * skill level: ability to write Pd programs
-  * status: I wrote a little sprite-based game that will ship with the next version of Pd-l2ork.
-In it, the character walks around in an actual Pd diagram shoots at the objects to progress, and to make realtime changes to the music.
-    What I'd like is to include a new, smallish game with each release that has a link in the Pd console.
-It can be a little demo or game, just something fun that shows off what can be done using Pure Data.

 ### Project "Underview" (Implementation and Code Style)

 The following is adapted from Pd Vanilla's original source notes.
-(There, they are found in CHANGELOG.txt for some reason...)
+(Found in pd/src/CHANGELOG.txt for some reason...)

 Sections 2-3 below are quite old.
 Someone needs to check whether they even hold true for Pd Vanilla any more.

-0.  structure definition roadmap.
+#### Structure definition roadmap.

 First, the containment tree of things that can be sent messages ("pure data").  (note that t_object and t_text, and t_graph and t_canvas, should be unified...)